|Water spewed out of this giraffe’s mouth after taking a big gulp of water.|

 As we traveled the world, even while staying in certain areas for three months or more, there was always a plethora of topics, whether meaningful or inconsequential, a topic and subsequent story easily slipping off my fingertips to the keyboard of my laptop.

-Oh sure, on occasions I’d contemplate for a moment or two by checking out the world and local news.
-But, in an attempt to keep our site from being politically motivated, topic options were slim from the outside world.
-Instead, we often looked within our own little world at the time.
+Oh sure, on occasions, I’d contemplate for a moment or two by checking out the world and local news.
+But, to keep our site from being politically motivated, topic options were slim from the outside world.
+Instead, we often looked within our little world at the time.

 |While viewing the Crocodile River in Kruger National Park from Serena Oasis, aka Amaazing (spelling is correct for this restaurant) River View, we noticed this solitary giraffe approaching the water.|